 Price: From 3.50 USD

-Church of Our Lady before Týn is another famous thing in Prague.
-This dominant structure sits in Old Town Square, constructed between three centuries—from mid-14th to early 16th.
-It was built in Gothic-style, but in the 17th century, the interior was updated to the Baroque style.
+Church of Our Lady before Týn is another thing Prague is famous for.
+This dominant structure sits in one of the most famous squares in Prague, the Old Town, and was constructed between three centuries—from mid-14th to early 16th.
+It was built in the Gothic style, but in the 17th century, the interior was updated to the Baroque style.
 Today, this iconic twin tower can be seen from many points in the city.
 Tour some of the most extensive collections of early Baroque, Renaissance, and Gothic works, as well as the heartwarming paintings of Karel Škréta around the altar.
 The place occasionally features musical concerts, as well as Catholic church services.

 Church of Our Lady before Týn